OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Hyperlinks.md

 ---
-title: Hyperlinks Object (PowerPoint)
+title: Hyperlinks object (PowerPoint)
 keywords: vbapp10.chm525000
 f1_keywords:
 - vbapp10.chm525000
-ms.prod: powerpoint
 api_name:
 - PowerPoint.Hyperlinks
 ms.assetid: 33a3fe49-6302-0f53-22f6-b8b1594d5d57
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Hyperlinks Object (PowerPoint)
+# Hyperlinks object (PowerPoint)

 A collection of all the **[Hyperlink](PowerPoint.Hyperlink.md)** objects on a slide or master.

 ## Example

 Use the [Hyperlinks](PowerPoint.Slide.Hyperlinks.md)property to return the **Hyperlinks** collection.
 The following example updates all hyperlinks on slide one in the active presentation that have the specified address.

 ```vb